Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/testing/TESTING.md

 #### Findings of deleting artwork.

 The deletion was successful.
-1. As with dropping activity, the the lack of confirmation and terse feedback message leaves the administrator open to deleting the wrong artwork by mistake.
+1. As with dropping activity, the lack of confirmation and terse feedback message leaves the administrator open to deleting the wrong artwork by mistake.
 2. This example test was obviously a duplication, but there is a need to archive rather than delete artworks, even if they are sold and unexhibited.